Nuclear weapons of Israel: Possession

+Command and control

+As of 2019, it is believed that fundamental decisions about nuclear command and control, e.g. nuclear launch authority, must be made by two people, the Prime Minister of Israel and the Minister of Defense.
+In the event one person holds both roles, a second minister must be named who is familiar with Israel's "strategic procedures" (a euphemism for nuclear weapons).
+It is presumed that since 2003, Israel has integrated cyberwarfare into its NC3 system (nuclear command, control, and communications), dubbed an NC4 system.
+It is believed that in the Israel developed and installed permissive action links on its warheads in the 1980s and 1990s.

+Traditionally, Israel used a "two-tier" system, in which nuclear weapons were kept disassembled, physically separated from launch vehicles, and under the custodianship of a civilian organization, while the military operated the delivery systems.
+However, since the advent of Israel's nuclear-capable submarine fleet, it is unclear if the submarines carry nuclear weapons on board, if those weapons are assembled, and if their custodianship is civilian.

+In 1966, the dormant Israel Atomic Energy Commission was reestablished as a front organization for the highly classified organization that headquarters the Israeli nuclear weapons program, the Scientific Authority (מינהל מדיי).
+It would control the two main hubs of weapons development, KAMAG at the Negev center in charge of fissile material production, and the Weapons Development Authority (now Rafael Advanced Defense Systems) in charge of weaponization.

 Doctrine

 Israel's nuclear doctrine is shaped by its lack of strategic depth: a subsonic fighter jet could cross the 72 km from the Jordan River to the Mediterranean Sea in just 4 minutes.
 It additionally relies on a reservist-based military which magnifies civilian and military losses in its small population.
 Israel tries to compensate for these weaknesses by emphasising intelligence, maneuverability and firepower.

 As a result, its strategy is based on the premise that it cannot afford to lose a single war, and thus must prevent them by maintaining deterrence, including the option of preemption.
 If these steps are insufficient, it seeks to prevent escalation and determine a quick and decisive war outside of its borders.

 Strategically, Israel's long-range missiles, nuclear-capable aircraft, and possibly its submarines present an effective second strike deterrence against unconventional and conventional attack, and if Israel's defences fail and its population centers are threatened, the Samson Option, an all-out attack against an adversary, would be employed.
 Its nuclear arsenal can also be used tactically to destroy military units on the battlefield.

 Although nuclear weapons are viewed as the ultimate guarantor of Israeli security, as early as the 1960s the country has avoided building its military around them, instead pursuing absolute conventional superiority so as to forestall a last-resort nuclear engagement.

 According to historian Avner Cohen, Israel first articulated an official policy on the use of nuclear weapons in 1966, which revolved around four "red lines" that could lead to a nuclear response: